-However, we will take the risk and present to you 50 “travel things” you need to know before going to Malaysia.
-From the religion and local culture to tourists and food, passing through transportation and money this is one of the most complete travel lists about traveling in Malaysia!
+However, we will take the risk and present you with the 50 things to know before going to Malaysia.
+From the religion and local culture to tourists and food, passing through transportation and money, this is one of the most comprehensive travel lists about traveling in Malaysia!

 Malaysia is formed by Peninsular Malaysia and Borneo Malaysia!
 However, this post is mostly about Peninsular Malaysia, where we traveled for 21 days.
-As it’s easier to write and read we will always say “Malaysia” and not “Peninsular Malaysia”!
+As it’s easier to write and read, we will always say “Malaysia” and not “Peninsular Malaysia”!

 #2 Although this also means that green is the prevailing color!
 Either because of the rainforest, the palm trees, or the grass… But almost everything is covered in green…

-#3 There’s a huge variety of races and people.
+#4 There’s a huge variety of races and people.
 Malays, Indians, and Chinese mostly… And then expats and tourists!

-#5 English is one of the official languages so it’s widely spoken, which is great for us travelers.
+#5 English is one of the official languages, so it’s widely spoken, which is great for us travelers.
 However, Bahasa Malaysia is the most widely spoken language.

-#7 Malays are very passive and usually very slow paced!
+#7 Malays are very passive and usually very slow-paced!
 The very opposite of what we said about the Thais!

 #11 Penang’s beaches are average at best.
 They have little sand and aren’t very clean, both water and sand.
-Furthermore, to make things even worse, most of the times you can’t even swim because it’s full of jellyfish.
+Furthermore, to make things even worse, most of the time, you can’t even swim because it’s full of jellyfish.

 #12 The big exception is turtle beach in Penang National Park!
 It has beautiful sand and clear turquoise water, but you aren’t allowed to swim…